Md-Khid/Data_Piping_and_Wrangling_Patient_Survey_Experience/README.md

 # Project Overview

 ## Introduction
-This project aims to demonstrate the transferring of data between Python, SQL, and R for proficient data preparation, including merging data sets.
+This project aims to demonstrate the transferring of data between Python, SQL and R for proficient data preparation, including merging data sets.
 It focuses on cleansing and structuring data related to inpatient ward experiences with healthcare providers, showcasing how these tools can be effectively employed to extract valuable insights from the collected survey data.
-Additionally, it will exhibit the creation of a simple Linear Model to
+Additionally, it will exhibit the creation of a simple Linear Model to predict patients' overall experience and the design of a performance-impact chart using R.

 ## Dataset Information